This tutorial will demonstrate how to lower the armhole which will add ease across the front & back and increase the sleeve head width.

 Draw a 14cm vertical line from the SNP parallel to the CF edge.

-2. At the sleeve edge and on this line, bring out the sleeve 0.6cm
+2. At the sleeve edge and on this line, bring out the armhole 0.6cm

-OPTION 1 (shown in drawing) – if you happy where your shoulder sits – draw a smooth line from the shoulder edge to the new measurement at the armskye.
+OPTION 1 (shown in drawing) – if you happy where your shoulder sits – draw a smooth line from the shoulder edge to the new measurement at the armhole.

 OPTION 2 (not shown in drawing) – if you have a wider cross shoulder and would like some extension on the shoulder – extend the shoulder seam out 0.6cm draw the line from the shoulder to the new measurement at the armskye.